rush2rehman/design-patterns/src/main/java/com/krahman/creational/README.md

-### Creational Patterns
+## Creational Patterns
-1. Creational patterns are related to creation of objects
+Creational patterns are related to creation of objects

+### Factory Method and Abstract Factory

 There is a bit of debate in what exactly is the difference between simple factory, factory method and abstract factory..